Vignesh-4-devops/project_primary/README.md

- # Container ID Display Application
+ # Site Technologies Display Application

-A simple Flask web application that displays the container ID when accessed.
+A simple Flask web application that displays the Site Technologies when accessed.
 This application is containerized using Docker.

 ## Project Structure

-- `app.py`: Main Flask application that displays the container ID
+- `app.py`: Main Flask application that displays the Site Technologies
 - `requirements.txt`: Python dependencies
 - `Dockerfile`: Container configuration file